wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

-    (4) Every member of the Serious Fraud Office commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $15,000, who knowingly contravenes this section.
+    (4) Every member of the Serious Fraud Office commits an offence, and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $15,000, who knowingly contravenes this section.

     Section 37(2)(a): amended, on 1 April 1995 (applying with respect to the tax on income derived in 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).

     Section 37(3): amended, on 1 April 1995 (applying with respect to the tax on income derived in 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).

+    Section 37(4): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Disclosure to Serious Fraud Office of information protected under other Acts

-*   (1) Any information which is protected under any Act other than the [Tax Administration Act 1994][74] or the [Statistics Act 1975][92] may, notwithstanding any provision of that Act, be disclosed to any member of the Serious Fraud Office for the purpose of investigating or prosecuting any offence involving serious or complex fraud.
+*   (1) Any information which is protected under any Act other than the [Tax Administration Act 1994][74] or the [Statistics Act 1975][93] may, notwithstanding any provision of that Act, be disclosed to any member of the Serious Fraud Office for the purpose of investigating or prosecuting any offence involving serious or complex fraud.

     (2) No person shall be liable to prosecution for an offence by reason of disclosing information pursuant to this section.